miyamura-web/Celebal_Technologies_Internship_Assignments/README.md

 This project implements a stored procedure to manage and track student's elective subject changes by maintaining both historical and current allotments.
 It ensures that when a student requests a new subject, the previous valid entry is marked invalid, and the new subject is recorded as active preserving the full timeline of changes for transparency and auditability.

 ### Data Source :
+No external data source is required, as the process is fully automated using predefined entries within the database.
+All student, subject, and preference information is managed internally through the SubjectAllotments and SubjectRequest tables, enabling seamless tracking and updating of subject changes without manual intervention or third-party integration.

 ### Problem Statements :